Portugal

 The main product bought by Mexico from Portugal in 2024 was Paper and Paperboard, Uncoated, of a Kind Used for Writing, Printing or other Graphic Purposes, and Paper and Cardboard for O Cards and Punch Tape (Undrilled), in Coils (Rolls) or Sheets of Square or Rectangular, of any Size, other than Paper of Heading 4801 or 4803; Paper and Cardboard Handmade (Sheet by Sheet) (US$58.3M).
 The main destinations of purchases made to Portugal were Ciudad de México (US$170M), Nuevo León (US$88.2M), and Estado de México (US$79.6M).

-In the period January to December 2024, the Foreign Direct Investment (FDI) from Portugal to Mexico is -US$21.6M.
-In the same period, the states that received the highest FDI from Portugal were Aguascalientes (Confidential), Guerrero (Confidential), and Quintana Roo (-US$564k).
+In the period January to December 2024, the Foreign Direct Investment (FDI) from Portugal to Mexico is N/A. In the same period, the states that received the highest FDI from Portugal were Guerrero (Confidential), Quintana Roo (-US$724k), and Jalisco (Confidential).

-Regarding remittances, in the first quarter of 2025, Mexico received US$242k in remittances from Portugal, while Portugal received US$145k in remittances from Mexico.
+Regarding remittances, in the N/A, Mexico received N/A in remittances from Portugal, while Portugal received N/A in remittances from Mexico.

 The main sale from Mexico to Portugal in 2024 was Motor Cars and other Vehicles Principally Designed Cars for Transport of Persons (US$12.6M).
 The main origins of sales to Portugal were Querétaro (US$16.8M), San Luis Potosí (US$12.6M), and Ciudad de México (US$10.7M).